gjinhung/AA_First_Project/backend/API-docs-PokemonBnB.md

       "errors": {
+        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "maxLat": "Maximum latitude is invalid",
+        "minLat": "Minimum latitude is invalid",
+        "minLng": "Maximum longitude is invalid",
+        "maxLng": "Minimum longitude is invalid",
-        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "minPrice": "Minimum price must be greater than or equal to 0", "maxPrice": "Maximum price must be greater than or equal to 0" }
+        "minPrice": "Minimum price must be greater than or equal to 0", "maxPrice": "Maximum price must be greater than or equal to 0" }